Snell pitches 5 scoreless innings, Padres beat Dodgers 3-2

 The left-hander, who won the 2018 AL Cy Young Award, held the Dodgers to four hits while striking out five and walking three.

+“The atmosphere is great,” Snell said.
+“I love the energy, I love the rivalry, I love everything about it, especially pitching at home against them.
+There’s a lot of meaning into those starts.”

-The Dodgers had runners on the corners with two outs in the first before Snell struck out Will Smith.
-They loaded the bases with two outs in the fourth before Snell got Steven Souza Jr. to hit into a force.
+The Dodgers had runners at the corners with two outs in the first before Snell struck out Will Smith.
+They loaded the bases with two outs in the fourth before Snell got Steven Souza Jr. to hit into a force play.

 Mark Melancon pitched the ninth for his 22nd save.
 Before he could take the mound, though, he was checked by two umpires for sticky substances.
 He allowed Austin Barnes’ pinch-hit homer with one out.